 Creating a successful blog post is not as simple as just sitting down and writing it then posting it to your blogging platform of choice.
-Usually you'll need to use a few blogging tools, this post will use 13.
+Usually you'll need to use a few blogging & Marketing tools, this post will use 13.

 There is a lot of planning and tweaking that goes into your finished masterpiece.
 Currently, I am already working on two posts for next month; that’s three weeks away.

 I also have 3 or 4 draft articles listed in my posts.

 With that in mind, I decided to do an audit of all the tools I use to create a blog post.. on this blog post.
 It will give you an insight into the processes involved in writing a post.

 None of these blogging tools are needed to create a great post, they just make the process of researching, writing and distribution easier.

 Blog Post Ideas

 Sometimes writer's block can manifest itself at the most inopportune times.
 Like when you promised to put out two posts in a week, and it’s Thursday, and you have nothing to write.

 Well it’s Wednesday, and this is the post I said I would publish tomorrow.
 I’ve been in bed with a cold all week and haven’t had an original thought for about three days.